MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-764-Direct-Loan-Making/subpart-I-Emergency-Loan-Program/section-764.352.md

 (3) In the case of an entity, the entity must be:

-(i) Engaged primarily and directly in farming in the United States;
+(i) Engaged primarily and directly in farming in the United States; and

-(ii) Authorized to operate and own the farm, if the funds are used for farm ownership loan purposes, in the State in which the farm is located;
+(ii) Authorized to operate and own the farm, if the funds are used for farm ownership loan purposes, in the State in which the farm is located.

-(d) Must demonstrate the intent to continue the farming operation after the designated or declared disaster;
+(d) Must demonstrate the intent to continue the farming operation after the designated or declared disaster.

 (e) And all entity members must be unable to obtain sufficient credit elsewhere at reasonable rates and terms.
 To establish this, the applicant must obtain written declinations of credit, specifying the reasons for declination, from legally organized commercial lending institutions within reasonable proximity of the applicant as follows: